yaikeda/EazyZipArchiver/README.md

 # EazyZipArchiver

-**EazyZipArchiver** is a lightweight GUI tool written in Rust that lets you quickly zip files and folders via a simple drag-and-drop interface.
+**EazyZipArchiver** is a lightweight Archive tool written in Rust that lets you quickly zip files and folders via a simple drag-and-drop interface.
-Built with [`egui`](https://github.com/emilk/egui) and [`zip`](https://crates.io/crates/zip), it's a compact and fast utility for quick archiving tasks.

 ---